 Tucson, AZ, Schools with HVAC Programs

 Aspiring HVAC technicians have limited training and education opportunities in the Tucson, AZ, area.
-Located about two miles outside of downtown Tucson, Pima Community College is the only not-for-profit school in the area that has HVAC programs.
-It offers both certificate and associate's degree programs in advanced building and construction technologies with concentrations in facilities maintenance or heating, ventilation, air conditioning and refrigeration (HVAC-R).
-This school has low tuition rates and open admissions; any students over the age of 16 can enroll in most programs.
+Located about eight miles from downtown Tucson, Pima Community College is the only not-for-profit school in the area that has an HVAC program.
+It offers an associate's degree program in building and construction technologies with a concentration in heating, ventilation, air conditioning and refrigeration (HVAC-R).
+This school has low tuition rates and open admissions.

 An individual who is seeking a school for HVAC training needs to consider many types of information.
 This table compiles important facts about Pima Community College.

 |School Type||2-year, public|

 |% of First-Year Students Receiving Any Form of Aid (2017)||67%*|